yanglum/extract_images_from_lif_file/README.md

 1) Currently doesn't support more than 3 channels for outputing composites
 2) Currently only outputs channels in the pre-determined order blue, green, red for outputing composites

+Change log:
-v13: fully compatible with 16bit
+v13) fully compatible with 16bit